fiatjaf/firefox-pinboard/README.md

 The Pinboard Button opens a small menu that let's you:

-- Save the current page to Pinboard
+- Save the current page to your Pinboard
+- Save the current page to your Pinboard's "to read" list
 - Open your unread Pinboard bookmarks
 - Open all your Pinboard bookmarks

-The extension also has a keyboard shortcut to quickly save to Pinboard: `Alt+P`.
+The extension also provides keyboard shortcuts to:

+- Save to Pinboard: `Alt+P`.
+- Save to Read Later: `Alt+R`.

 [Download](https://addons.mozilla.org/en-US/firefox/addon/pinboard-button/) it in the Firefox Add-ons website.